rich-newman/typescript-analyzer-eslint-prettier/docs/setupvue.md

 **To enable this** you need to add .vue files to the list of files the Analyzer handles.
 To do this go to Tools/Options/TypeScript Analyzer/ESLint and under 'File extensions to lint' add ',vue' to the existing list.
 After the change the 'File extensions to lint' setting should look like 'js,jsx,ts,tsx,mjs,cjs,vue'.
 All other settings on this screen should be set to the defaults.
 In particular settings 'Enable local config' and 'Enable local node_modules' should be set to True.

-You also need to have built the project at least once to ensure it works and to install the npm packages.
+You also need to have built the solution at least once to ensure it works and to install the npm packages.

-**To test this is working**, in a Standalone JavaScript/TypeScript Vue Project open file src/App.vue.
+**To test this is working**, open file src/App.vue in the client project.
 On line 11 currently there is a 'HelloWorld' component declared with attribute msg:

 ```html
       <HelloWorld msg="You did it!" />